 He has taught at numerous institutions, including Converse College, Duke University, Alfred University, and the State University of New York at New Paltz.

 Mr. Judd has three years of advanced training in painting and printmaking at the Rochester Institute of Technology College of Art and Design.
 He has been a recipient of a National Endowment New Forms Grant for his work as an artist.

-Since 2003 he has supervised Design Storm in American College Theatre Festival Region IV, working with Ming Cho Lee, often called "the Dean of American Design,” costume designer Susan Tsu (currently Head of Costume design at Carnegie Mellon University), Michael Dempsey (Director of Technical Training, Pacific Conservatory of performing Arts) and Todd Rosenthal (2008 Tony Award in Set Design for August in Osage County) and Nels Anderson (Professor Emeritus of Design, Louisiana State University).
+From 2003-2010 he supervised Design Storm in American College Theatre Festival Region IV, working with guests Ming Cho Lee, often called "the Dean of American Design,” costume designer Susan Tsu (currently Head of Costume design at Carnegie Mellon University), Michael Dempsey (Director of Technical Training, Pacific Conservatory of performing Arts), Todd Rosenthal (2008 Tony Award in Set Design for August in Osage County) and Nels Anderson (Professor Emeritus of Design, Louisiana State University).

 He has been a design respondent for KCACTF Region I and 2 festivals.
 He was selected to be the National KATCF Faculty Fellow for the KCATCF 2003 National Festival.
-Recently he was selected to be the 2008 KCACTF Region IV Faculty Teaching Artist and is a candidate for National Teaching Artist.
+In 2008 he was selected to be the KCACTF Region IV Faculty Teaching Artist.